 If we dive in, we can see more details.

 Opening one of our files, we can see it’s recommending we remove the boolean comparison, classifying the comparison as “clumsy”, and a “5 min effort” to correct.
 We can even assign the issue to a user.
 There is a lot to dig into here (4 hours worth, apparently), that we will continue to examine.

-We’ve added SonarQube analysis to our code with SonarCloud, and we have quality gates on our pull requests to prevent significant degradation of our master branch.
-With SonarCloud, we have even more confidence in our DevOps pipeline, and that any changes we make to our code, will be of a high quality and not break the master branch.
+We’ve added SonarQube analysis to our code with SonarCloud, and we have quality gates on our pull requests to prevent significant degradation of our main branch.
+With SonarCloud, we have even more confidence in our DevOps pipeline, and that any changes we make to our code, will be of a high quality and not break the main branch.

 Note that we continued this a few weeks later, where we customized rule sets and quality gates.

 - SonarCloud marketplace item: https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud